" V o u s n' i m a g i n e z p a s t o u t c e q u e l e n e u r o f e e d b a c k p e u t f a i r e p o u r v o u s ! "

 cliniques rapportés par les praticiens.

-les cinq études résumées ci-dessous concluent :
+les six études résumées ci-dessous concluent :

 1.